mimblewimble/grin-rfcs/text/0000-slatepack.md

 While SlatePack follows age's cryptography decisions exactly, it diverges on _formatting_ choices made by age.
 This is done because SlatePack asynchronous transactions benefit from a compact format for transport in addition to allowing us to use the JSON building techniques already supported and expected by wallets.

 It should also be noted that a `SlatePack Address` could be used to do generic age encryption by decoding the bech32 to the ed25519 public key and mapping that to its corresponding x25519 public key used in age.
-An `age Address` could also be used as a `SlatePack Address` with some extra effort: bech32 decode to the x25519 public key and then [follow Signal's lead](https://signal.org/docs/specifications/xeddsa/) to attempt to solve the problem of an x25519 key mapping to two ed25519 keys to give a single ed25519 public key to be used to build a `SlatePack Address` by bech32 encoding with `grin` as the HRP.
+An `age Address` could also be used as a `SlatePack Address` with some extra effort: bech32 decode to the x25519 public key and then [follow Signal's lead](https://signal.org/docs/specifications/xeddsa/) to attempt to solve the problem of an x25519 key mapping to two ed25519 keys to give a single ed25519 public key to be used to build a `SlatePack Address` by bech32 encoding with `slatepack` as the HRP.

 #### Header